isc-projects/kea/doc/sphinx/arm/ext-gss-tsig.rst

-This sub-section is based on an Amazon AWS provided Microsoft Windows Server 2016 with Active Directory pre-installed so describes only the steps used for GSS-TSIG deployment (more exactly as other parts of the deployment and using sections that the QA ISC department uses for internal tests).
+This sub-section is based on an Amazon AWS provided Microsoft Windows Server 2016 with Active Directory pre-installed so describes only the steps used for GSS-TSIG deployment (for complete configuration process please refer to Microsoft documentation or other external resources.
+We found `this <https://www.tenforums.com/tutorials/51456-windows-server-2016-setup-local-domain-controller.html>`__ tutorial very useful during configuration of our internal QA testing systems.

 Two Active Directory (AD) user accounts are needed:
  - the first account is used to download AD information, for instance